ima-eky/100-days-of-code-course/day-2/README.md

 ##  Tip Calculator

-In this script a simple tip calculator is made which takes
+In this script a simple tip calculator is made which takes the following as input

-1.billing amount
+1.The total bill amount without the tip

+2.The percent of tip intended to give

-2.type of service, and a number of persons as input.
-As per the three inputs it generates a tip for the serving person.
+3.The number of persons splitting the total bill with the bill .

+And it generates a tip for each person.
 Another function used was the `input()` and `title()` function.This project goes three steps further than the first line of code written by every programmer(Hello World).The working_with_variable file can be used to aid understanding.
 ## Prerequisites